jcmdsbr/tot/README.md

-## :bookmark_tabs:  TOT is a open-source project written in .NET Core
+## TOT is a open-source project written in .NET Core :laughing:
 =====================

 The goal of this project is implement the most common used technologies.